Gingrich vows to take fight to 'timid' Romney

 Gingrich said he hoped to pull close to even with Romney in delegates for the nomination after the Texas primary in early April.

-First he will have to survive February.
-New polls on Sunday showed Gingrich could face a challenge from Rick Santorum, who has been vying with Gingrich to be the conservative alternative to the more moderate Romney.
+First he will have to survive February, however, and new polls on Sunday showed Gingrich could face a challenge from Rick Santorum, who has been vying with Gingrich to be the conservative alternative to the more moderate Romney.

 In Missouri, which is a non-binding primary that does not award delegates, Gingrich is not even on the ballot.